egordm/boosters/docs/benchmarks/2025-12-16-c1a7ab5-comprehensive-report.md

 ## Overview

-This report documents the current state of booste-rs quality and performance compared to XGBoost and LightGBM.
+This report documents the current state of boosters quality and performance compared to XGBoost and LightGBM.

 ## Quality Benchmarks